 The amounts from the budget line 7 "Other", sub-line "Contingency" can be used only with written approval by the Managing Authority.
+The expenditures are considered as eligible only if they are made after obtaining the written approval by the Managing Authority.
 The conditional reserve fund under sub-line "Contingency" can be used for additional activities/additional quantities, resulted by unfavorable or emergency situations beyond subjective will of the contracting sides.
 Examples for spending total or partial amounts of "Contingency" budget line are listed below: